trpt/p/README.md

 shares some code from passmenu and possibly other scripts :)

 # Config and encrypt existing database
 You can find and edit config variables insdie the script.
 Basically you only need to edit PASSWORD_STORE_KEY variable if other settings were default ones.
 Other config entries are self-explanatory I hope.
-You can name this script whatever you want and it is probably a good idea to put in PATH.
+You can name this script whatever you want.
+Also it is probably a good idea to put in PATH and even bind keyboard shortcuts to actions.

-Then you should create encrypted pass DB with command
-`p encdb`
+Empty encrypted database is created if there is no such at ENCRYPTED_FILENAME path (check source).

+If you have existing pass tree, you should
+1. Create empty encrypted db
+2. Open it with `open` action
+3. Copy contents of existing one to `/dev/shm/{db_name}`
+4. Close it (encrypt back) with `close` action

 Then check config and usage of this wrapper with
 `p -h`